timjcook/advent-of-code-2021/README.md

 ## Day 3 - Building with bits
 Main challenge here was finding an abstraction that felt right.
 I over did the use of passing blocks initially and while a got a solution for part 1, when I had to reuse similar "common bit" logic for part 2 it was going to involve a bunch of copy pasting.
 I ended up passing a symbol of a instance method and calling send, not sure if that is a nice thing to do or not but it's what I wanted to do.
 In JS I would have just passed the function itself.

+## Day 4 - Bingo!
+Abstracting things into a BingoBoard class was pretty organic with this one.
+As the puzzle progressed I started marking the order of the numbers on each board as well as calculating the score for each board and noting if the board was winning or not.
+Doing the work in part 1 on the BingoBoard class meant that part 2 was a breeze, except that my initial logic for finding winning board vertically was wrong.